HolyBlackCat/cpp-tutorials/language/02_basics/11_arrays.md

 ```cpp
 int arr[3] = {10, 20, 30};
 ```
-In this can you can omit the same, this is completely equivalent:
+If you initialize the array, you can omit the size:
 ```cpp
 int arr[] = {10, 20, 30};
 ```
+This is exactly the same as the above.

+But if you do specify the size and provide **more** initializers (elements) than the size, this is a compilation error.

-If you specify the size and provide less initializers than the size, the remaining elements are zeroed:
+If you provide **less** elements than the size, the remaining elements are zeroed:
 ```cpp
 int arr[5] = {10, 20, 30};
 ```
 This is exactly the same as `= {10, 20, 30, 0, 0}`.

-And if you provide **more** elements than the size, this is a compilation error.
+Therefore `= {}` is a common way to initialize an array to all zeroes.

 ## Assignment